 Have you ever asked yourself those questions?
 For a majority of my adolescence , I certainly did.
 I had no idea what the value to my existence was.
 I felt like that's all I was doing, existing.
 But I aspired to live a life full of passion and meaning.
 There has to be purpose in the pain.
 Right?

 At 21, I worked as a sportswriter.
 I love to write and consider myself a sports enthusiast so I assumed it was the perfect fit.
 I soon realized that as a writer you spend a majority of your day sitting at an event to go back and sit at a desk to write about things you'd rather be doing.
-I later worked in sales, then at a search firm but never quite felt at ease with what I was doing.
-A year later, I worked in finance in San Francisco.
+I later worked in sales, then a women's athletic company but wasn't content in my work.
+A year later, I worked at a venture capital firm in San Francisco.
 It was challenging but incredibly lucrative.
 I was young, living in San Francisco and making six figures so I sucked it up and kept going.
 I found little moments of happiness in materials and possessions.
 But happiness and purpose have to be discovered for yourself.
 It isn’t something you can buy.
 But I didn't know that yet...

 There is a defining moment in every person’s life.
 Within that moment everything that person is, shines its brightest.